how to make whiteboard videos

 Import Assets into Your Software

-To begin animating, import all necessary assets (images, text elements) into the chosen software program following their specific guidelines for importing files:
+To begin animating, import all necessary assets (images, text elements) into your chosen software:

 Create Movement & Transitions